-DeGrom Ks 14, but Chisholm’s HR, Rogers’ gem lift Marlins
+Chisholm homers off deGrom, says heater on ‘lighter side’

 Dylan Floro followed with a perfect seventh, Richard Bleier was helped by shortstop Miguel Rojas’ diving catch to rob pinch-hitter Kevin Pillar during a 1-2-3 eighth, and Yimi García completed the three-hitter for his first save, spelling struggling closer Anthony Bass.

-DeGrom (0-1) looked unhittable early — until Chisholm barreled a 100.4 mph, 0-2 fastball thrown above the strike zone in the second inning.
-The left-handed hitter’s drive reached the second deck in right field and was estimated at 402 feet.

-It was the first 0-2 homer deGrom has allowed in the majors.

-That was all Miami could muster against deGrom.
+Chisholm’s homer was all Miami could muster against deGrom.
 The right-hander reached 14 strikeouts for the fourth time — including three times against the Marlins.
 He allowed a run, five hits, walked none and threw 76 of his 95 pitches for strikes.

+Plagued throughout his career by insufficient run support, deGrom was tagged with another disappointing loss.
+He even accounted for one of New York’s three hits.

+“Unfortunately, we’ve been through this before,” center fielder Brandon Nimmo said.
+“It’s never easy.”

 New York closer Edwin Díaz relieved deGrom and struggled.
 Starling Marte hit a leadoff double and scored the next at-bat on a single by Jesús Aguilar.
 Rojas added an RBI single before Díaz was pulled and booed off the mound.

-Mets fans also jeered Conforto, who struck out three times to extend a slump to start what could be his final season in New York.
-The right fielder is set to become a free agent in the fall.
+Mets fans also jeered Conforto — even after he leaned into one for a walk-off hit by pitch in their home opener Thursday, a call plate umpire Ron Kulpa later admitted he missed.
+Conforto struck out three times to extend a slump to start what could be his final season in New York.

+Kulpa was cheered by fans when the umpires were announced before the game.

 DEGROMINANT